 COVID-19 pandemic - In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
 It has disrupted the normal operations of many business and organizations.
-During the year ended June 30, 2021, there were six borrowers with active forbearance status and as of June 30, 2021 one borrower remained in their forbearance period.
+During the year ended June 30, 2022, there was one borrower with active forbearance status and as of June 30, 2022, no borrowers remained in their forbearance period.
+During the year ended June 30, 2021, there were six borrowers with active forbearance status and as of June 30, 2021, one borrowers remained in their forbearance period.
 The Corporation continues to monitor this situation closely, but given the uncertainty and volatility of the situation, management cannot estimate any potential impacts.